dowdm/JSWeek2/README.md

 #### By Matt Dowdney

-## This app helps users find a doctor in their area, who can treat a given ailment.
+## This app helps users find a doctor in Portland, who can treat a given ailment.
+Users can search by name or ailment.

 ## Specifications